kairosity/mp3-snapathon/README.md

     - Email address
     - Profile Pic
     - Password
-- Their current username, profile pic & email values are pre-populated in the form.
+- Their current username, profile pic filename & email values are pre-populated in the form.
+- If a user has a custom profile pic already uploaded they will see a small icon they can use to delete their current profile image without having to upload a new one.
+- They can also change their profile pic for a new one.
 - The form has the following Materialize validations present and will not POST if these are not met:
     - usernames must be between 5 and 25 characters long.
     - email addresses must adhere to the regex formula of: ```^([a-zA-Z0-9_\-\.]+)@([a-zA-Z0-9_\-\.]+)\.([a-zA-Z]{2,5})$```
     - passwords must be between 6 and 25 characters long.
 - Other validations include:
     - If a user tries to update their username or email to a username or email already saved in the database, they will be redirected with a message detailing the issue.
     - If a user wishes to change their password, they must enter their current password once and their new password twice.
 Missing any of those fields will result in an unsuccessful update and a flash message to the user detailing why.